imklau/minimo/README.md

 # minimo
-A repo for the workshops - Girls in IT
+A website for the workshops - Girls in IT

 [DEMO](https://noeemi.github.io/minimo/)